How Depression Symptoms In Women Are Different From Those In Men

 Menopausal depression

 Most women are likely to undergo menopause, but there are many who don’t for many reasons.
 Menopause will be a change, but it’s not necessarily a severe physical problem.
 However, for some women, menopause leads to longer and more severe complications, including depression.
-As with PMDD, timing is the only symptom of menopausal depression that sets it apart from other depressive disorders.
+As with PMDD, timing is the only side effect of menopausal depression that sets it apart from other depressive disorders.

 This is somewhat complicated by the fact that many people of this age are beginning to experience depression related to other social factors that can become significant at this age.
 This is another reason that maintaining a relationship with your primary care provider is advised.